 All new staff are required to have a safeguarding induction as soon as they start in their role (ideally on their first day, but definitely within the first week of starting their role).
 This is followed by mandatory safeguarding training within the first 3 months of employment.
 For staff who deal with learners, this should meet the Level 2 safeguarding training standards.
 Such training can be written and delivered by a recognised safeguarding expert or a Designated Safeguarding Lead.
 Lambeth Adult Learning has a 'Safeguarding Induction' PowerPoint presentation for use as part of the safeguarding induction.
-Following this induction, all staff must be given the Lambeth Adult Learning 'Our Guide to Safeguarding' leaflet to keep.
 All new staff also need to attend a 'Workshop to Raise Awareness of Prevent' (WRAP) training which will be organised by Lambeth Adult Learning.